 Care instructions

-Care instructions – How to keep your wooden art beautiful for decades
+Care Instructions – How to keep your wood art beautiful for decades

 Wood is a living material